vekjja/Provisions/playbooks/VARS.md

 This is primarily to prevent log agents (like **Grafana Alloy**) from spamming:
 `failed to create fsnotify watcher: too many open files`

+Also configures shutdown timeouts to reduce long shutdown times caused by containerd.

 ```yaml
 k3s_tuning:
   enabled: true